adnaanchida/adnaanchida.github.io/_projects/1_Vega_lite_project.md

 ## Drag and Select Bars on 1st Plot to Interact With 2nd Plot

-This visualization has 2 plots which are interconnected to each other.
+This visualization has 2 plots which are interconnected to each other using interactivity and it also includes the Write-Up based on the rubric.

 PLOT 1:

 Description:
-The first plot shows the average of total floors with respect to the buildings acquired by different Agencies.
-Plot 1 shows the average Square footage of buildings acquired by the Agencies using bar plots.
-The density of these floors are calculated by aggregating the total floors for each agency with respect to the building they have acquired over the years and these are shown using a color theme.
-It can be observed that the Department of Revenue has highest average total floors but still the median square footage is not the highest.
+The first graph illustrates the mean total floors concerning buildings obtained by various agencies.
+Plot 1 depicts the average square footage of buildings acquired by these agencies through bar plots.
+The floor density is determined by aggregating the total floors for each agency relative to the buildings they've acquired over time, showcased with a color scheme.
+Notably, despite the Department of Revenue having the highest average total floors, its median square footage isn't the highest.

 DESIGN CHOICES

 Encodings:
 It is very important to have proper encoding for these plots.
 The encoding types used in PLOT 1 are Position Channel(x,y) and mark property channel(color).
 The x value is {"field":'Agency Name', "type":"ordinal"} and y value is {"field":'Total Floors', "type":"quantitative", "aggregate":"average"}.
 The parameters for color are {"field":'Square Footage',"type":"quantitative", "aggregate":"average"}.

-Colormaps:The default color has been chosen for bar plot 1 and the opacity has been set to 0.9.
+Colormaps: The default color has been chosen for bar plot 1 and the opacity has been set to 0.9.

 Transformations:
 Removed the null values from dataset.

 Overlap with Homework #7:
-The idea and the code has been taken from Homework 8 (https://starboard.gg/nb/nb0jfeJ).
+The idea and the code has been taken from Homework 7 (https://starboard.gg/nb/neCjt6N).
 It did not have any interactivity before, but we have introduced it in this.

 PLOT 2:
-The plot 2 shows the median square footage of different buildings acquired by the agencies which have different Building Status.
-When the building status is 'In progress' the median square footage is the highest.
+Plot 2 displays the median square footage of buildings acquired by agencies categorized by different Building Status.
+It's noteworthy that when the building status is 'In progress', the median square footage is at its peak.

 DESIGN CHOICES MADE